 f) Cost effective & Time saving

 Explain different models for deployment in cloud computing?

+a) Private Cloud

+b) Public Cloud

+c) Community Cloud

+d) Hybrid Cloud

+What is the difference in cloud computing and computing for mobiles?

+Mobile computing uses the same concept as cloud computing.
+Cloud computing becomes active with the data with the help of internet rather than individual device.
+It provides users with the data which they have to retrieve on demand.
+In mobile, the applications runs on the remote server and gives user the access for storage and manage.

 For a transport in cloud how you can secure your data?

 To secure your data while transporting them from one place to another, check that there is no leak with the encryption key implemented with the data you are sending.